Try Medisearch

 What is Celexa?

-What is the difference between Strattera and Celexa
+What is the Difference Between Strattera and Celexa?

-Strattera and Celexa are both prescription medications, but they are used to treat different conditions and work in different ways.
+Strattera and Celexa are two prescription drugs, but they have different conditions and function in alternative ways.

 Main Types of Antidepressants